 expert knowledge by identity |

-A. gnosis, |
+H. gnosis, |

 Table 2.1.3.
 Four knowledge realms

 This is the knowledge we have of the physical and socio-economic world around us.
 It is sense-based and (supposed to be) guided by reason and 'common sense'.
 There are two varieties of it.
-The naïve variety (type 4n) is simply whatever ordinary people know about the world outside of themselves.
+The naïve variety (type 4n) is simply whatever ordinary people know about the physical world outside of themselves.
 The expert variety (type 4e) is science.
 These two don't differ in principle, but they differ massively in their actual processes and results.
-Science is more rigorous, specialised and cumulative; the senses are extended by instruments that have been constructed with the help of knowledge of this same type; the reason is extended way beyond its normal capacity in the form of mathematics.
+Science is more rigorous, specialised and cumulative; our human senses are extended by instruments that have been constructed with the help of knowledge of this same type; the reason is extended way beyond its normal capacity in the form of mathematics.
 Modernity is the scene of an almost incredible collective growth of this type of knowledge.

 Subjective knowledge is the knowledge we have of what is happening inside ourselves.
 The word 'subjective' has nowadays largely negative connotations, and I use it here only for the naïve variety of what we know about our own nature and our own self-existence.
 Within the realm of subjective knowledge, one can distinguish three types: a basic awareness of our own self-existence (type 1n); experiential knowledge, which deals with processes we intimately identify with (type 2n); introspection, which is a naïve attempt at being 'objective' about oneself (type 3n).
 All three are limited in scope and all that 'subjective knowledge' can contribute to science is what people think about themselves.
 It cannot tell what is actually happening in people.
 As we have perhaps repeated too often, using population surveys in which people are asked to complete Likert scales about themselves is like doing astronomy by asking people about what they see in the evening sky.